v0lp3/kapline/README.md

 - The frontend is provided by a telegram bot (for simplicity reasons)
 - The `telegram bot` container and the `httpd container` share a volume where the files are stored
-- There is a limit on the maximum file size that the bot can download (20 MB)

 The bot sends a message to `fluentd` in this format: